johanstech/Insulting/README.md

 # Insulting!
+The place to go when you need a new insult, for reasons.

 ## What?
 An insult generator that fetches existing insults from a database, or builds new ones from parts, based on theme and severity.